 This eye vitamin isn’t just beneficial for older adults — taking preventative measures is the real key to preserving your vision and eye health.
 Both older and younger people should consume plenty of lutein in order to reduce the risk of oxidative damage that can lead to disorders down the road.

 Although carotenoids are extremely important for vision and your eyes, their benefits don’t stop there.
 Aside from protecting eyes, lutein uses also include helping prevent skin disorders, several types of cancer including colon or breast cancer, type 2 diabetes, and risk factors associated with coronary heart disease.

 What is lutein good for?
 Here are some of the top benefits of antioxidants like this one:

 What is the best eye vitamin for macular degeneration?
-Lutein vitamin is considered a natural treatment for macular degeneration (AMD), which is considered the most common cause of blindness among older adults.
+Lutein is considered a natural treatment for macular degeneration symptoms (AMD), which is considered the most common cause of blindness among older adults.
 Estimates show that more than 25 million people worldwide are affected by age-related macular degeneration or cataracts, especially people aged 55 and older living in industrialized Western nations.
 Sadly, the incidence of AMD is expected to triple by 2025, according to the American Optometric Association.